payalbhuva/MyJobsSampleApp/README.md

 # MyJobsSampleApp
-This is a simple Jobs application in .net Maui.
+This is a sample .net Maui application
-**Username: Test
+**Username: Test |
 Password:12345**